cjdoris/ExactpAdics2/docs/internals.md

 It checks the new approximation is valid by calling [`IsValidApproximation`](#IsValidApproximation), then calls [`SetApproximationHook`](#SetApproximationHook), then calls [`InterpolateEpochs`](#InterpolateEpochs) if necessary to get missing approximations below `n`, and then finally updates the list of approximations.

+<a id="WithDependencies"></a><a id="WithDependencies--AnyPadExact--etc"></a><a id="WithDependencies--AnyPadExact--List"></a>
+> **WithDependencies** (x :: *AnyPadExact*, ds :: *List*)
+>
+> -> *AnyPadExact*
+> {:.ret}
+{:.intrinsic}

+A copy of `x` with the direct dependencies `ds`.

+This is useful if `x` is some complex expression in `ds` and you don't care about the intermediate expressions.
+It can provide a small speed-up in computing approximations for `x`.

+**Parameters**
+- `Fast := false`: When true, this in effect eliminates the intermediate variables entirely, often resulting in a large speed-up in computing approximations for x.
+It should not be used when there is an intermediate variable which may alter its cached approximation, since this cache is not considered.
+This includes operations such as division and polynomial discriminant; many such operations have a `Safe` parameter which makes them safe to use in this context.
+Note that the `min_epoch` of the copy of x will be the maximum of the `min_epoch` of the intermediate variables; similarly the `max_epoch` will be the minimum over intermediate variables.

 ## Overloadable intrinsics
 {:#overloadable-intrinsics}